By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 Tell us about your experience taking part in the opera camp program at Lyric Opera Studio Weimar, preparing the role of Susanna for a performance of Mozart’s Le Nozze di Figaro.

 I had a wonderful time in Weimar.
-The singers were so friendly, talented and just a joy to work with!
+The singers were so friendly and talented, just a joy to work with!
 The schedule was very busy, we worked seven days a week usually from 10am until 10pm.
 And since Susanna is on stage for most of the opera, I was usually required in the rehearsal room.
 The program really confirmed that this is what I want to do with my life.
 I was constantly inspired and engaged, I truly enjoyed every second of it.

 What do you love so much about Mozart’s operas?